My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 Blue Shield of California sent 119,000 notices in mid-September.

-Insurance HighMark in Pittsburgh, Independence Blue Cross and Philadelphia plan to cancel 20 to 45% of their total plans, respectively.
+Two major insurance carriers in Pennsylvania, Insurance Highmark in Pittsburgh, Independence Blue Cross in Philadelphia, plan to cancel 20 to 45 percent of their total plans, respectively.

-Nearly 800,000 New Jersey residents'health care plans will not exist in 2014.
+Nearly 800,000 New Jersey residents' health care plans will not exist in 2014.

 800,000 cancellation notices in New Jersey.